Office of Investments Internship

 The Office of Investments (OI) manages investments and is responsible for the growth, safety, and integrity of the Institution’s financial assets.
 The Chief Investment Officer provides advice to senior management and unit managers on a range of financial issues, including the investment and management of the Institution’s resources.

-- Provide written and oral presentations, reports and correspondence
+- Strengthen written and oral skills through presentations, reports and correspondence

 Summer internships are anticipated to begin on the first Monday in June and end in mid-August.
 Hours are full-time (40 hours/week) for 10 weeks.